Connect with us

 In its analyses of Pfizer and Moderna data, the FDA said both vaccines are effective in preventing symptomatic infection.
 Pfizer’s vaccine appeared 80% effective at preventing a symptomatic COVID-19 infection in children under five.
 Moderna’s vaccine was around 40% to 50% effective for children under 6.

-“Pediatricians and are eager to have a COVID vaccine for children down to the age of 6 months,” Dr. Anita Henderson, President of the Mississippi Chapter of the American Academy of Pediatrics and a pediatrician at The Pediatric Clinic in Hattiesburg, said in a statement to Mississippi Today.
-“We are seeing an increase in COVID cases right now in Mississippi, and we must remember that over the last two years, 13 children in our state have lost their to COVID.
+“Pediatricians and parents are eager to have a COVID vaccine for children down to the age of 6 months,” Dr. Anita Henderson, President of the Mississippi Chapter of the American Academy of Pediatrics and a pediatrician at The Pediatric Clinic in Hattiesburg, said in a statement to Mississippi Today.
+“We are seeing an increase in COVID cases right now in Mississippi, and we must remember that over the last two years, 13 children in our state have lost their life to COVID.
 Many additional children have had MIS-C (multisystem inflammatory syndrome in children) and other complications from COVID-19.
-If the Pfizer and Moderna vaccines are approved for use among children 6 months and older, pediatricians would welcome the to protect this age group as well.”
+If the Pfizer and Moderna vaccines are approved for use among children 6 months and older, pediatricians would welcome the opportunity to protect this age group as well.”

 Are the vaccines for children safe?